 Enthusiasm and Intellectual Stimulation.
 I’ll be honest.
 When I was teaching comp and lit, each term I found the consistent, regularly scheduled classes to be my Kryptonite.
 Don’t get me wrong—particular topics always found me jazzed from noon to Sunday.
 And students responded to those lessons in a positive way.
 But as midterm approached, in the second term of the academic year, I found myself mirroring their waning energy of my students.

 Time-shift your best project.
 Lift your best project, the one you’re most energized about, and reposition it when you think you’ll lag.

 Identify a guest speaker(s).
 Ask a colleague.
 Consider faculty outside the department.
-Remember Blackboard Collaborate (they need not be local at all…)
+Remember Zoom (they need not be local at all…)

 Rapport and Respect.
 Model this as early as possible.
 Discuss unusual classroom events that have happened before (and how you handled them).
 Talk specifically about these components of the SAI—being available to students, being impartial to different views, respecting different opinions—as they are all components of the evaluation they’ll take at the end of the term.
 Discussing these things early on in the term helps them see you as a person first, and a teacher second.
 And most importantly—it prompts further conversation.

 Feedback and Accessibility.
 The first statement in this part of the SAI—“Assessment methods accurately assess what I have learned in this course” begs many questions for us as faculty.
 Were multiple assessment methods used?
 Did these methods assess what students learned?
 There is much to unpack here, but a CFC consultation could find a way forward.
 We can conduct a syllabus review for a balance of formative/summative assessment, discuss strategies for rubric development and use, and suggest alternative forms of assessment.

 Student Perceptions of Learning.
 A single faculty practice can bring about improvement to SAI scores in this category—through the way exam results and graded and discussed with students.